2 navel oranges

 - 4 or 6 eggs

 Process until it forms a fluffy mixture.
 Cut the cooked unpeeled cooked oranges into 8 pieces.
-The two I used weighed 600g after cooking, so for the 8-inch cake I used only 400g of the orange; I discarded the excess.
-Add the measured orange to the food processor and process until it has been fully incorporated: you’ll see small pieces of skin floating through the mixture.For the larger cake I had to process it in two batches.
+The two oranges I used weighed just over 600g (total) after cooking, so for the 8-inch cake I used only 400g of the orange and discarded the excess.
+For the 10-inch cake I used the total amount of the oranges.
+Add the orange pieces to the food processor and process until it has been fully incorporated: you’ll see small pieces of skin floating through the mixture.For the larger cake I had to process it in two batches.

 Combine in a bowl